 The Lord’s Holy Days, Feast Days, Jewish Feasts, Appointed Times, Mo’edim — whatever term you use, don’t miss these days!
-As a Christian seeking more intimacy in my walk with Yeshua, learning about, experiencing and keeping these feasts (including the Sabbath) has brought me not only into deeper intimacy with him, but God has showered me with new understanding, unexpected blessings, strengthened faith and fresh excitement daily.
+If you are seeking more intimacy in your walk with Yeshua, learning about, experiencing and keeping these feasts (including the Sabbath) will bring you not only into deeper intimacy with him, but Yehovah will shower you with new understanding, unexpected blessings, strengthened faith and fresh excitement daily.
 I highly recommend it!

 There are seven Feasts or Holy Days commanded in the Bible – four in the Spring, and three in the Fall.
 It’s true, Jews had been observing these Feasts for 1,400 years before Yeshua’s birth.
 But what if Yehovah set those dates as days He intends to fulfill specific prophecies in Yeshua’s lifetime and His second coming?
 Wouldn’t you want to know which dates those were?
 Let’s recount what happened on the Spring Feast dates during Yeshua’s lifetime. (more…)